nicklockwood/iVersion/README.md

 The service uses two configuration constants:

+	$app_store_id

-$app_store_id - the app store ID of the application
+The app store ID of the application.

+	$store_locale

-$store_locale - the two-letter locale code for the iTunes store you wish to poll.
+The two-letter locale code for the iTunes store you wish to poll.

 These constants could be set by URL parameter, but it may be unwise for you to host a general-purpose iVersion service URL in case other developers hot-link to it and use it for their own purposes.